ta05/VarsityTutors/Java/Tobyn/Student/README.md

     - C: [65 - 80)
     - D: [60 - 65)
     - F: [0 - 60)
-4. Implement the **compareTo** that uses an Object type variable as the parameter, but can accept a Student object as an argument.
+4. Implement the **compareTo** method that uses an Object type variable as the parameter, but can accept a Student object as an argument.
 It returns an integer(-1, 1 or 0) to indicate whether the average of this object is less than, greater than or equal to that of the parameter.